Welcome Message from the Secretary for Development

-Our built-up areas including the urban areas and new towns take up only 24% of our land area at present, and will still fall below 30% even when Hong Kong 2030+ materialises fully, with the vast majority of the land preserved in country parks, conservation areas and other settings for conservation purposes.
+Our built-up areas including the urban areas and new towns take up only 25% of our land area at present, and will still be around 30% even when Hong Kong 2030+ materialises fully, with the vast majority of the land preserved in country parks, conservation areas and other settings for conservation purposes.
 Making optimal use of the limited built-up land is key to sustainable development of our city.
 Effective and efficient land administration and building control contribute not only to the optimal land and space utilisation and efficient deployment and use of infrastructure, but also to ensuring a safe and liveable built environment for the people.
-A robust urban renewal strategy is also essential to rejuvenating our urban fabric, especially when we will be seeing a rapid “double-aging” of both our population and buildings over the next few decades.
+A robust urban renewal strategy is also essential to rejuvenating our urban fabric, especially when we will be seeing a rapid “double-ageing” of both our population and buildings over the next few decades.
 These present both challenges and opportunities for enhancing the urban environment and liveability of our city.

 The Works Branch of the Development Bureau is responsible for formulating public works policies and co-ordinating and monitoring the implementation of public works projects.
 It also takes charge of policy matters concerning the increase of land supply through reclamation outside Victoria Harbour, rock cavern and underground space development, the development of Lantau, the transformation of Kowloon East (comprising the former industrial areas of Kwun Tong and Kowloon Bay and the Kai Tak Development Area) into another core business district to support Hong Kong’s economic development, construction safety, slope safety, lift and escalator safety, water supply, flood prevention, management of construction contractors and consultants as well as promotion of professional services, construction manpower resources, workers’ registration.